nanocurrency/nano-docs/docs/what-is-nano/overview.md

 ---
 title: What is nano?
-description: An broad introduction to nano - the instant, fee-less and eco-friendly digital money available across the world
+description: A broad introduction to nano - the instant, fee-less and eco-friendly digital money available across the world
 hide:
   - navigation
   - toc